-- Minimum 36 earned transferable semester hours from regionally accredited institution(s) prior to term of admission; and - No in-progress courses appearing on any official transcripts; and - Minimum 2.0 cumulative transfer GPA on a 4.0 scale; and - Minimum 15 hours applicable to general education requirements; and - Eligible to return to previously attended colleges or universities.
+- Minimum 36 earned transferable semester hours prior to term of admission from institutions accredited by an institutional accrediting agency recognized by the U.S. Department of Education; and - No in-progress courses appearing on any official transcripts; and - Minimum 2.0 cumulative transfer GPA on a 4.0 scale; and - Minimum 15 hours applicable to general education requirements; and - Eligible to return to previously attended colleges or universities.